jpikl/cfxnes/app/README.md

 Use `npm run build` to build the whole application.

-Use `npm run build:client` to build only the client;
+Use `npm run build:client` to build only the client.

-Use `npm run build:server` to build only the server;
+Use `npm run build:server` to build only the server.

 ## Running